 Treble wise, they do have a tendency to become bright, and just a tad sibilant at times.
 It’s nothing to fret over though.
 What does Sibilant mean?
 For the most part, they are incredibly detailed and have a nice sense of air about them.

 I would say the Soundstage is particularly impressive.
 I get a nice sense of space and depth to the music.
-It isn’t incredibly wide, but I don’t think it needs to be.
+The width of the image is exceptional, and for Gaming these are a real treat.
 What is Soundstage?

 There’s this weird depth and thump to the music.
 Everything has this nice lively quality about it.
 Instruments feel more present, and they have a nice element of realism.
 You’ll also start to hear subtle details in music that sound really interesting and also revealing.
 I’ve talked about headphones in the mid to upper hundred range that do the same sorts of things.